mmiakashs/mmiakashs.github.io/index.md

 ---
 [News & Updates](#updates)

+<h2> I am on the job market !!!
+Actively looking for Research Scientist possition</h2>

 I am Md Mofijul (Akash) Islam, PhD student, University of Virginia.
 I am an ESE-UVA Bicentennial Fellow (2019-2020).
 I am working at the [Link Lab](https://engineering.virginia.edu/link-lab-0) with [Prof. Tariq Iqbal](http://www.tiqbal.com/).
 Previously I was working as a Lecturer at the [Department of Computer Science and Engineering, University of Dhaka](http://cse.du.ac.bd/).
 I completed M.S. and B.Sc(Hons) in Computer Science and Engineering from the [Department of Computer Science and Engineering, University of Dhaka](http://cse.du.ac.bd/).

 My research interest broadly lies at the intersection of multimodal and multi-task learning, self-supervised learning, and Human-Centered AI.
 I also explore human/animal multisensory systems from a neuroscience perspective to design multimodal learning approaches.